markjlyon/spaceopera/GM.md

 Apply the Advance to a Talent (see below).

 ### IMPROVEMENTS
-Improvements occur twice a season, once at the midway point and once in the season finale.
+Improvements occur twice a season, once after the midseason Episode and once after the season finale Episode.
-An Improvement does two things
+An Improvement does two things:

+Gain a point in an Attribute.
+Gain a rank in a Branch.

 ## CHARACTER RESET UPCOMING
 In another week we will be doing the character rebuild based on the new rules.